Cristina Córdova: Career

+Araña (2004) by Cristina Córdova at the Renwick Gallery in Washington, D.C.

 Córdova was on track to becoming an engineer when she realized that it wasn't for her.
 She switched to art school, where she could pursue her interest in ceramics.
 After graduating in 2002 she was selected to serve as a resident artist at Penland School of Crafts.
 Córdova moved to Penland, North Carolina to participate in the residency in 2002.
 After completing her residency she and her family made their home and studio on the Penland campus where she maintains her studio and offers workshops.